Floating Restaurant on Phuket East Coast

-It only takes a five minutes free ride on a longtail boat to reach Kruvit Raft floating restaurant.
-Our favourite, called ‘Kru Suwit’, is a great place for a lazy lunch in a cool breeze while contemplating the water around, or perfect for a dinner when you have visiting friends from overseas who think they saw it all.
-Nothing sophisticated here though, several large wooden rafts are connected together and a series of roofs shelter simple tables and wooden benches.
-Simple, relaxing, unusual and great seafood.
+It only takes five minutes free ride on a longtail boat to reach Kruvit Raft floating restaurant.
+Our favourite, called ‘Kru Suwit’, is an excellent place for a lazy lunch in a cool breeze while contemplating the water around, or perfect for a dinner when you have visiting friends from overseas who think they saw it all.
+Though there is nothing sophisticated here, several large wooden rafts are connected with thatched roofs over basic tables—simple, relaxing, unusual and great seafood.
+Kru Suvit is getting busy, but there is another popular floating restaurant nearby called Bang Mud Seafood.

-So what’s so special about Kruvit restaurant apart being floating?
-Walking around the restaurant will reveal their trick to keep fresh seafood: Fishes, crabs and crustaceans are all kept in nets held between each raft.
-Feel like a grouper? just point at the big one over there and it is in your plate in minutes.
-It’s also the source of entertainment for many guests, adults and kids alike.
-Ever saw a ‘Blow fish’ inflate itself in seconds like a spiky balloon? no? then staff will be happy to scare the poor guy for you to take a photo home.
-If this blow fish is what is known as ‘Fugu’, I would not recommend to order it.
-Some of the fishes kept there seem to be mostly for customers’ curiosity, like a dozen or moray eels and some other tropical fishes.
-I could be wrong but I doubt anyone would eat that pair of leopard sharps swimming in circles in a net, maybe we should ask them to let them go.
+Ever saw a ‘Blowfish’ inflate itself in seconds like a spiky balloon?
+No?
+Then staff will be happy to scare the poor guy for you to take a photo.
+If this blowfish is what is known as ‘Fugu’, I would not recommend ordering it.
+Some of the fishes kept there seem to be mostly for customers’ curiosity, like a dozen moray eels and other tropical fishes.
+I doubt anyone would eat that pair of leopard sharks swimming in circles in a net; maybe we should ask them to let them go.

-On the real menu, King Prawns are huge, and can be served in many different ways.
+On the real menu, King Prawns are huge and served in many ways.
 Local oysters are also a curiosity if you are not aware of their size.
-They are so big, you’ll have to cut them in two or four pieces, then add some fresh garlic, fresh chili, some local herbs and a sour sauce.
-Pretty good once you past the ‘oh my god this is huge’ point.
+These oysters are enormous; you’ll have to cut them in two or four pieces, add fresh garlic, fresh chilli, some local herbs and a sour sauce.
+Pretty good once you passed the ‘oh my god, this is huge’ point.
 Also interesting are the ‘Mantis shrimps’, known to knock down crabs with a strong kick and known for their high price, so remember that before ordering a dozen.

 Prices at Kruvit restaurant are a bit high compared to most local restaurants, but as usual, considering the complexity of carrying everything and storing food, it is understandable.